iankchristie/geo_climb/README.md

 - If you install any packages, make sure to `conda env export --name geo_climb --no-builds > environment.yml`
 - If you pull and packages need to be installed, pull them from the conda environment.yml `conda env update --file environment.yml --prune`

+## Dataset

+The dataset can be downloaded from this link: https://drive.google.com/drive/folders/1lItS74OOocI-ppHx5q0SmEKHP-G_-gmg?usp=drive_link

+It contains sentinel2 RGB images, DEM, and lithology information for 12,742 climbing (labeled) locations and 12,692 unlabeled locations.

 ## Creating the Dataset

 If you want to build the dataset from scratch you'll need to follow the steps below.